anjali-05701/digital-literacy-project/README.md

 By completing this project, I gained practical experience in using modern digital platforms such as GitHub, LinkedIn, Kaggle, HackerRank, Google Forms, and Canva.
 This experience helped me develop a deeper understanding of how technology can be used effectively for academic learning and professional development.

-Project Objectives
+#Project Objectives

-The main objectives of this project are:
+- The main objectives of this project are:

-To understand the concept and importance of Digital Literacy
+--To understand the concept and importance of Digital Literacy

-To build a professional digital portfolio
+--To build a professional digital portfolio

-To explore coding practice platforms
+--To explore coding practice platforms

-To learn professional email communication
+--To learn professional email communication

-To understand cybercrime and online safety
+--To understand cybercrime and online safety

-To promote responsible use of digital technologies
+--To promote responsible use of digital technologies

-Project Structure
+#Project Structure

 This repository is organized into different folders, each representing a specific task completed as part of the Digital Literacy project.